The PDSA Animal Wellbeing (PAW) Report is the UK's largest annual assessment of pet wellbeing.

 A nation of animal lovers

 Many problems seen by animal welfare organisations across the UK are entirely preventable.
-Despite being a nation of animal lovers, who love their pets and treat them as valued family members, the PAW Report continues to show that many owners misunderstand their pet’s Welfare Needs which can impact on their long term health and wellbeing.
+91% of owners tell us that owning a pet improves their life, but despite being a nation of animal lovers, who love their pets and treat them as valued family members, the PAW Report continues to show that many owners misunderstand their pet’s Welfare Needs which can impact on their long-term health and wellbeing.

 Working with pet owners, the veterinary profession and fellow animal welfare organisations, together we can make a better life for all our pets.